 Consequently, many of Christianity’s views on the law are actually based on misinterpretation, misunderstanding, error or just not having chosen the right English word to translate the Greek text.
 For example, consider Romans 10:4,

 For Christ is the END of the law for righteousness to every one that believes.

 The English word “END” here was chosen to translate the Greek word telos, which actually means “goal, purpose or aim.”
 It does NOT mean “terminate.”
 Most people when they read this verse, they think it is saying that “Christ is the termination of the law,” which is NOT at all what it’s saying.
 What it’s saying is that “Christ is the goal, the purpose, and even the aim of the law,” BUT NOT its termination.
 So here is an example of a poor word choice that was used to translate this particular Greek word.

 WE NEED TO ADOPT A WHOLE BIBLE PERSPECTIVE

-I hope this answers the question, “Are you Messianic?” as well as our own position regarding why we believe in taking a WHOLE BIBLE PERSPECTIVE when it comes to the Scriptures.
+I hope this explains, “WHY WE ARE NOT MESSIANIC” as well as why we believe in taking a WHOLE BIBLE PERSPECTIVE when it comes to the Bible.
 As you continue to read and study our materials, we pray that God will bless you and enhance your depth of understanding of both God and His Word.